Take Steps to Prevent Skin Cancer

 “Everybody, especially people living in sunny places, ought to get total body skin exams regularly,” says Dr. Nichols.

 If you’ve never had one, schedule a skin check with a board-certified dermatologist.
 At your first appointment, the doctor will take your history of risk factors.
-They will also get a baseline idea of your skin condition and identify spots or moles that need to be monitored.
+They will also get a baseline idea of your skin condition and identify spots or moles that need to be monitored to prevent skin cancer.

 Yearly skin exams are essential if you: